Set It and Forget It! Turnkey ECC for Instant Integration: Generating ECC Layers: ECCKiila

 \section{Generating ECC Layers: ECCKiila}

 This section focuses on the ECC layer generation and required library-specific rigging. \autoref{fig:tikz:dflow} summarizes our proposed full stack implementation named \textit{ECCKiila}.
 The name comes from the Finnish word {\it kiila} that means {\it wedge}, and it allows to dynamically create the C-code (supporting both 64-bit and 32-bit architectures, no alignment or endianness assumptions) regarding to the ECC layer as well as the rigging for seamless integration into {\tt OpenSSL}, {\tt NSS}, and \gostengine, all driven by Python Mako templating. \autoref{tb:curves} shows all the curves tested with ECCKiila.
+To establish scope, while timing attacks are included in the ECCKiila threat model, physical (e.g.\ power, electromagnetic emanations) or invasive (e.g.\ fault) attack techniques are not.

 \Paragraph{Field arithmetic} In our proposal, we obtain the majority of the $GF(p)$ arithmetic by using the {\tt fiat-crypto} project\footurl{https://github.com/mit-plv/fiat-crypto}, that provides generation of field-specific formally verified constant time code \cite{DBLP:conf/sp/ErbsenPGSC19}. \texttt{Fiat-crypto} has several strategies to generate the arithmetic but we have chosen the best per curve base on the form of $p$.
 In other words, the remainder of the section is centered on the EC layer that builds on top of the $GF(p)$ layer.
 It is important to note this is the formal verification boundary for ECCKiila---all other code on top of Fiat, while computer generated through templating and automatic formula generation for ECC arithmetic, has no formal verification guarantees.
 From now on, we assume all operations are performed in \(GF(p)\).